Meteoropathy Research

 METEOROPATHY RESEARCH

-A research of human weather dependence (meteoropathy), conducted by the online survey of users of the Meteoagent app and other participants from the Web
+A study of human weather sensitivity (meteoropathy), based on an online survey of Meteoagent app users and other web participants

-300 respondents from USA and Europe took part in our weather dependence survey
+300 respondents from the USA and Europe participated in our weather sensitivity survey

 10 questions that helped us better understand people who are sensitive to weather and their feelings.